pokusew/fel-bsy-bonus-bot/README.md

 }
 ```

-Then the bot periodically updates the `last_update` to the current date.
+While the bot is running, it periodically updates the `last_update` to the current date.
 Using the `last_update`, the controller can then detect which bots are alive.
 When the difference between the
 controller's current date and a bot's `last_update` exceeds the `KEEP_ALIVE_TIMEOUT` (currently set to 90 seconds),
 the controller assumes that bot is no longer running (it has been ungracefully stopped, it crashed, etc.) and it deletes
 the corresponding image from the communication gist.
-In case that the bot in fact comes back online, it will detect the
+In case that the bot in fact comes back online, it will detect that
-deleted image and re-register by creating a new random name.
+is registration was deleted (its was deleted image) and re-register itself by creating a new random name (and pushing
+the new image).

-If the bots is terminated gracefully (either via the `terminate` command or manually by pressing `Ctr-C`), it deletes
+If the bot is terminated gracefully (either via the `terminate` command or manually by pressing `Ctr-C`), it deletes
-its own image (and push the changes to the gist).
+its own image (and pushes that change to the gist).

 The controller sends commands to bots via a copy of the control image [security.jpg](./template/security.jpg)
 which contains a hidden `state.json` file.
 The `state.json` file contains a map (dictionary) that specifies a command